-When coarse mode particles are included, the phase functions can vary more widely for a given Ångström coefficient, leading to less of a clear relationship in the retrieved error.
-This can be seen in panels C and D of Figure 8, where much weaker correlation between the Ångström coefficient, solar scattering angle, and extinction error is visible.
-Even when the

-Ångström coefficient is assumed correctly, differences in the lognormal parameters can induce errors of 30% in the retrieval for OSIRIS geometries, and 50% for SCIAMACHY geometries.
+When coarse-mode particles are included, the phase functions can vary more widely for a given Ångström coefficient, leading to less of a clear relationship in the retrieved error.
+This can be seen in panels c and d of Fig. 8, where much weaker correlation between the Angström coefficient, solar scattering angle and extinction error is visible.
+Even when the Angström coefficient is assumed correctly, differences in the lognormal parameters can induce errors of 30 % in the retrieval for OSIRIS geometries and 50 % for SCIAMACHY geometries.
 While the error is less correlated, errors are not systematically larger than during volcanically quiescent periods, but do have a tendency to introduce low biases in the retrieved results for most geometries and particle sizes.
-Additionally, while backscatter can still have large biases, they are not as large at the extreme scattering angles as during fine mode only conditions.
+Additionally, while backscatter can still have large biases, they are not as large at the extreme scattering angles as during fine-mode-only conditions.
 During bimodal conditions the error in both the normalized and non-normalized retrievals is comparable, except during strongly forward scattering conditions when the short wavelength normalization increases the error.
 In general, this shows that the short wavelength normalization is beneficial during background periods under backscattering conditions, but generally increases the error during forward scatter.
 Additionally, in forward scatter both the 470 and 750 nm wavelengths are positively sensitive to aerosol, so the wavelength ratio will tend to decrease the sensitivity to aerosol and decrease the retrieved precision due to measurement noise as well.

-5 Retrieval Study
+5 Retrieval study

-In Section 4 the sensitivity to retrieval assumptions and radiative transfer modelling was estimated.
-In this section, we explore the applicability of the USask retrieval to the SCIAMACHY measurements, and vice-versa; both to confirm the simulation studies, and better understand the sensitivity of the retrievals to differences in the radiance products.
-The same set of coincident SAGE II scans is used for this study, with comparisons performed in the same way as those presented in Section 3.
+In Sect.
+4 the sensitivity to retrieval assumptions and radiative transfer modelling was estimated.
+In this section, we explore the applicability of the USask retrieval to the SCIA-MACHY measurements and vice versa, both to confirm the simulation studies and to better understand the sensitivity of the retrievals to differences in the radiance products.
+The same set of coincident SAGE II scans is used for this study, with comparisons performed in the same way as those presented in Sect.
+3.